 The Windows 10 Pro costs $99 still today.
 It was that price years ago, and it remains that same price.
 It isn’t one of those things that looks like it’s going to get cheaper if you wait.
 That said, there are stores out there that are selling copies of Windows 10 Pro cheaper—I’ve seen one advertised for $78 (and some as low as $18 from some Asian regions, but I don’t recommend buying those, not because I know it’s a scam for sure, but if something isn’t adding up then it usually is going to end up not worth your time from my experience.)

-While the cheaper alternatives sound like a good idea on the surface, it means you’ll need to install it from a CD, and you’ll also need to wait for that CD to get delivered.
-Going with the Windows Store options like in the guide below where you buy it directly from Microsoft for the higher fee of $99 results in it getting installed directly onto your computer as soon as you make the purchase—no CD’s and no messing around, plus no wait either.
+While the cheaper alternatives sound like a good idea on the surface, it means you’ll need to install it from a DVD, and you’ll also need to wait for that DVD to get delivered.
+Going with the Windows Store options like in the guide below where you buy it directly from Microsoft for the higher fee of $99 results in it getting installed directly onto your computer as soon as you make the purchase—no DVD’s and no messing around, plus no wait either.
 Some of your more modern or smaller laptops might not come with a DVD drive anyway.

 How to Upgrade From Windows 10 Home to Pro